-The following are indicators of the degree of convergence in promoting healthy behaviors including FP:
+The following are the indicators of level of convergence in promoting health behavior including FP:

-- Number of regular meetings conducted at the city and ward levels
+- Number of quarterly CCC meetings conducted at the city and ward levels

-- Number of MAS meetings facilitated by ASHAs and participated in by other frontline workers
+- Number of MAS meetings facilitated by ASHAs and participated by other frontline workers

-If the above indicators show a high level of joint activity, that would indicate an effective district and sector level convergence.
+If the above indicators show a high level of joint activity, it would indicate an effective district and sector level convergence.

-The table is indicative and illustrates the manner in which cost elements are provisioned in a govt.
-PIP, thus giving guidance to the audience on where to look for elements related to a particular task, such as Convergence.
+The table above is indicative and illustrates the manner in which cost elements are provided in a government PIP, thus giving guidance to the audience on where to look for elements related to a particular task, such as convergence.